The MicroEnsure Team

 Martin Fuller has been Chief Operating Officer since May 2011 having joined MicroEnsure initially as Chief Technology Officer in 2009.
 His background includes extensive IT and business process consulting, project/programme management and operational service delivery and improvement roles with major blue chip and public sector organizations.

 His systems experience covers implementation of both large scale enterprise wide solutions and development of targeted innovative technology solutions to address specific business needs.
 Previous roles include Professional Services Director with HBS and Mouchel Group plc, Transformation Director with Mouchel Group plc, and COO and co-founding director (and latterly Managing Director) of Archway Consulting Limited, a specialist eProcurement consultancy and solution implementer.
 He holds a First Class MA Honours and an MPhil from Cambridge University.

-He holds a BA in Classics from Davidson College, a BA/MA in Theology from Oxford University, and an MBA from Emory University.
-Whilst in Atlanta, he began a ministry on his street that offered food, prayer and counseling to neighbors trapped in urban exploitation, including drug addiction and prostitution.
+I hold a BA in Classics from Davidson College, an BA/MA in Theology from Oxford University, and an MBA from Emory University.

 Richard began working in microinsurance in January 2002 after leaving Benfield Greig, a leading reinsurance intermediary, where he worked as a reinsurance broker responsible for the African account and worked in a team covering the Middle East and South East Asia.